≡ Menu

 “Wouldn’t it be cool if you could own one?”

-If you currently own a Spitz, you may even what to have your local vet check him or her out because there is actually a very recent case where a woman living in China actually bought a real fox out of a pet store thinking it was a Spitz dog!
-Don’t believe us, no problem, here’s a link to the story with some really cool pictures as well (Fox News.com).
+We might have the right dog for you.
+This is because these little guys are probably the closest thing you’ll find in the canine world that resembles a wild fox.
+If you currently own a Spitz, you may even want to have your local vet check them out because there is a very recent case where a woman living in China bought a real fox out of a pet store, thinking it was a Spitz dog!
+Don’t believe us, no problem.
+Here’s a link to the story with some fantastic pictures (Fox News.com).

 But don’t fret…

-You should make one of these guys your own?
-That’s the real question, and the question we’re going to try and help you answer for yourself in our following article all about the Finnish Spitz.
+But does that mean you should make one of these guys your own?
+That’s the real question, and we will try to help you answer for yourself in our following article, all about the Finnish Spitz.

 So, without further ado, let’s dive right in.